fuhrmanator/cleanblog/_posts/2019-03-16-LibC-Pharo-experiments.md

 ### Environment variables in a LibC command

 Let's use an example with an environment variable we set using `OSEnvironment` (also compatible with Windows, MacOS and Unix).
 We can use [a `git` command to extract a revision of a git repo into a temporary directory](https://stackoverflow.com/a/46942812/1168342), called the `GIT_WORK_TREE`.
-When you pass environement variables, they need to be defined using the local file system's path syntax.
+When you pass environment variables, they need to be defined using the local file system's path syntax.
 If you use `Path` in Pharo, you can achieve a multi-platform solution.

 First I check out the revision to a work-tree as follows: